 - evidence of reform and rehabilitation, if applicable, e.g., treatment or counseling;

 - letters of support attesting to your good moral character.

 As a discretionary matter, immigration officials can approve the waiver application as easily as they can deny it.
 Unfortunately, however, you cannot appeal or challenge the immigration official’s unfavorable decision.
 According to Matter of Hranka, 16 I&N Dec.
 491 (BIA 1978), the U.S. Department of Homeland Security will decide whether to grant or deny your waiver by focusing on three (3) criteria:

 - the risk of harm to society if you are admitted to the U.S.;

 - the seriousness of your criminal or immigration law violation; and

 Unlike other waivers, the §212(d)(3) does not require any extraordinary reason for wishing to enter the U.S. Instead, it requires only a legitimate purpose, such as visiting family, seeking medical attention, attending a business meeting/conference, or tourism.
 Our Boston attorneys could help immigrants with the process to apply for a §212(d)(3) waiver.

 Contact a Boston 212(d)(3) Waiver Attorney

 If you or someone you know has been deported but wishes to return to the U.S. on a temporary basis, contact Goldstein Immigration Lawyers to help you.
-Attorney Goldstein has extensive years of experience guiding countless families through the complexities of the immigration process and intimately understands what you’re going through.
+Our Team has extensive years of experience guiding countless families through the complexities of the immigration process and intimately understands what you’re going through.
 Our Boston §212(d)(3) waiver lawyers could help, regardless of how difficult you think your case may be.
-Call us today to schedule an immigration consultation.
+Click the button below to schedule an immigration consultation.
 We are eager to help.